-TABLE 26: ORGANIC SEEDING PROCESS AND CHANNELS
+TABLE 25: ORGANIC SEEDING PROCESS AND CHANNELS

-Process Channels Operator Driven/Assisted Door to Door Survey Point of Services Seeding Camps Call Centres Beneficiaries Driven (Crowd Sourcing) Self-Seeding using Self Service Web Portal SMS Mobile Application Email IVRS ATM/Kiosk
+Process Channels

+Door to Door Survey

+Operator Driven/Assisted Point of Services

+Seeding Camps

+Call Centres

+Self-Seeding using

+Self Service Web Portal

+Beneficiaries Driven SMS

+(Crowd Sourcing) Mobile Application

+(Crowd Sourcing) eMail

+IVRS

+ATM/Kiosk

-According to scale, availability and quality of beneficiary data, the appropriate process and channel of seeding can be implemented.
+According to scale, availability an d quality of beneficiary data, the appropriate process and channel of

+seeding can be implemented.

 Operator assisted process ensures utmost correctness of UID and Service Delivery Data Mapping as it provides instant authentication of the data captured under the scheme as well as UID.
-However, it is time and resource intensive and needs to be done in planned manner.
+However, it is time & resource intensive and needs to be done in planned manner.